arves100/CGB-B9AJ/README.md

 | mail.xxxxx.dion.ne.jp | SMTP Mail Server |
 | pop.xxxxx.dion.ne.jp | POP3 Mail Server |

+### BGB
+Listen to BGB to default port, then launch mobilesystem.py.

+First use Mobile Trainer to setup your account, then use any compatible game.

 ### WebServer

 Add the following line to your httpd.conf, this forces Apache to send HTTP 1.0 response rather than 1.1